mtoebes/MTGuildTrackerScripts/README.md

       * Set the service account name to <Guild Name>CronJob
       * Set the Role to "Project" -> "Owner"
   1. Create and download the json file.
 Don't loss it!
+        * Rename it to "guild_name_creds.json".
+        * The name should be all lowercase and use underscores instead of spaces.
   1. From the navigation menu, go to "Dashboard", click "Enable APIS and Services"
   1. Search for and enable "Google Drive API" and "Gmail Sheets API"